 There are no hard and fast rules for determining the ICs of a construction.
 The native speaker’s intuition tells him where the most fundamental cut should be.
-He will cut it into pairs which he feels the closest and the most direct relationship exists.
+He will cut it into pairs in which he feels the closest and the most direct relationship exists.
 Henry Allan Gleason suggests the following methods to determine the ICs of a construction.

 (a) her/son’s school

 (b) her son’s/school

 (c) (her) son’s (school) -‘son’s’ is one IC and ‘her…school’ another